Cape Fear Life Enhancement Services Receives Grant from The Endowment.

 Kevin coordinated with Yayasam Autisma Indonesia regarding the creation of a pre-employment training for people in Indonesia.
 He is also working with Yayasam to develop a collaboration between North Carolina Vocational Rehabilitation and the Indonesian government as they seek to develop a new disability employment government program.

-Cape Fear Group Homes and Vocational Services is honored to expand the impact of our mission and vision to individuals with disabilities throughout the world.
+Cape Fear Life Enhancement Services and Vocational Services is honored to expand the impact of our mission and vision to individuals with disabilities throughout the world.

 Cape Fear GH Awarded $4,000 Grant from Landfall Foundation

-Cape Fear Group Homes is happy to announce that we have been awarded a 2021 Landfall Foundation Grant in the amount of 4,000 dollars.
+Cape Fear Life Enhancement Services is happy to announce that we have been awarded a 2021 Landfall Foundation Grant in the amount of 4,000 dollars.
 This money will be used to purchase much needed exercise equipment for our two ICF Group Homes!

 The presentation ceremony was held on Thursday, November 4 at the Country Club of Landfall in Wilmington.
 CFGH Executive Director, Ed Walsh and CFGH Project Development Coordinator, Anita Ford accepted the check from Delores Rhodes, Chair of the Landfall Foundation Health & Welfare Sub Committee.
 We would like to also thank Linda Harootyan and Doris Chew, Co-Chairs of the Landfall Foundation Grants Committee and their team.